dsnyder1974/nmsrecipes_aws_infrastructure/README.md

 # AWS Infrastructure with Terraform

 This Terraform project sets up an AWS infrastructure for proving a backend API.
 The backend is implemented using Lambda functions, which have access to a Postgres database and Secrets Manager.
 The database is located on a private subnet, so a Bastion host is setup to allow direct access to database management software, such as pgAdmin.
+The project's progress is tracked in [**Notion**](https://perpetual-cobalt-b4e.notion.site/1f50ea20f0f480339cf7f733b899b07a?v=1f50ea20f0f4814d8434000ca574d7d9&source=copy_link).

 ## 📁 Project Structure